 The A851 from Broadford along the Sleat Peninsula to Armadale has been transformed in recent years.
 All the old single track road, has been replaced by a high quality road that shortens journey times considerably and effectively brings Sleat much closer to the rest of Skye.

 Not far beyond where the road from the north first meets the coast, look out for a turning on your left to Isleornsay, one of the most attractive villages on Skye.
-Conveniently located about half way along Skye's south east coast, the tidal island of Ornsay forms and shelters a superb natural harbour.
-Isleornsay or, in Gaelic, Eilean Iarmain wraps around the harbour before extending south west along the shore to become Camuscross.
+Conveniently located about half way along Skye's south-east coast, the tidal island of Ornsay forms and shelters a superb natural harbour.
+Isleornsay or, in Gaelic, Eilean Iarmain wraps around the harbour before extending south-west along the shore to become Camuscross.

-The natural harbour here was exploited from the 1700s or earlier by the MacDonalds who owned this part of Skye.
+The natural harbour here was exploited from the 1700s or possibly even earlier by the MacDonalds who owned this part of Skye.
 By 1820, stone piers had been built, and Isleornsay was a thriving herring fishing port.
 It also became a stopping off point for steamers coming from Glasgow via the Crinan Canal.

 The steamer service combined with the beautiful setting and views led to it becoming a popular resort.
 Perhaps this is why 1820 was also the year in which Isleornsay became the proud owner of Skye's first public toilet.

 The building of railways to places like Oban, Mallaig and Kyle of Lochalsh in the latter half of the 1800s brought decline to more remote resorts that had been dependant on steamers for their custom, and Isleornsay was one of them.